Learn what triggers IBS and how to manage symptoms, including diarrhoea and bloating.

 - Abdominal pain

-- Unexplained fatigue, loss of appetite or weight
+- Unexplained loss of appetite

-Seek medical advice about bowel cancer if:
+When to seek medical advice about bowel cancer

 - You experience persistent abdominal pain, unusual weight loss, or fatigue.
 These symptoms may be due to other causes, but they could also be linked to cancer.